-AA047005 3 Credits POVERTY AND INEQUALITY Course Learning Outcomes At the end of this course, students are able to: (1) Identify critically concepts of poverty and inequality, (2) Analyse problems and issues related to poverty and inequality, particularly for developing countries, and (3) Propose policies for alleviating poverty, reducing inequality, and fostering more inclusive development.
-Synopsis of Course Contents This course will cover the concepts, policies and socioeconomic outcomes related to poverty and inequality, particularly in developing economies.
+POVERTY AND INEQUALITY

+- (1) Identify critically concepts of poverty and inequality, - (2) Analyse problems and issues related to poverty and inequality, particularly for developing countries, and - (3) Propose policies for alleviating poverty, reducing inequality, and fostering more inclusive development.

+This course will cover the concepts, policies and socioeconomic outcomes related to poverty and inequality, particularly in developing economies.
 Students will critically consider established and current works studying the meanings and causes of deprivation and disparity, trends and patterns of poverty and inequality, and policy options for solving these fundamental problems.
 The approach will be inter-disciplinary and oriented to real world situations.
-Assessment Weightage Continuous Assessment: 70% Final Examination: 30% Medium of Instruction English

-AA047011 INSTITUTIONS AND INDUSTRIAL DEVELOPMENT 3 Credits Course Learning Outcomes At the end of this course, students are able to: (1) Analyse critically the concept of institutions, industrial development and economic growth theory; (2) Summarize and integrate the role of institutions in explaining industrial development and economic growth in the developed and developing world; (3) Evaluate institutional issues, industrial development and economic growth in selected developed and developed and developed and developed and developing countries; (4) Appraise the relevant case studies in developing and developed countries to show the relationship between institutions, industrial development and economic growth and formulate policies.
-Synopsis of Course Contents This course is designed to expose students to the concepts of institutions, industrial development and economic development.
+INSTITUTIONS AND INDUSTRIAL DEVELOPMENT

+- (1) Analyse critically the concept of institutions, industrial development and economic growth theory; - (2) Summarize and integrate the role of institutions in explaining industrial development and economic growth in the developed and developing world; - (3) Evaluate institutional issues, industrial development and economic growth in selected developed and developing countries: - (4) Appraise the relevant case studies in developing and developed countries to show the relationship between institutions, industrial development and economic growth and formulate policies.

+This course is designed to expose students to the concepts of institutions, industrial development and economic development.
 Emphasis will be placed on the role of institutions and industrial development in economic development.
 Lessons from case studies will be used to illustrate the dynamics of institutions and industrial development on the development outcomes such as labour market, technology, trade and productivity.
 This course will also enable students to evaluate the complex relationships between institutions and industrial development by using the studies that focus on the importance of the links between dominance of institutional economics, industrial policy and economic growth theory.
-Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English